tobac-project/tobac/doc/features_without_segmented_area.rst

 Case 1: Segmentation threshold
 ======

-If the segmentation threshold is lower (assuming `target='minimum'`) than the highest threshold specified in the :doc:`feature_detection_overview`, this could leave some features without a segmented area, simply because there are no values to be segmented.
+If the segmentation threshold is lower (assuming `target='minimum'`) than the highest threshold specified in the Feature Detection (see :doc:`threshold_detection_parameters`) this could leave some features without a segmented area, simply because there are no values to be segmented.

-Consider for example the following data with 5 being the highest threshold specified for the :doc:`feature_detection_overview`:
+Consider for example the following data with 5 being the highest threshold specified for the Feature Detection (see :doc:`feature_detection_overview`):

 	.. image:: images/features_without_segment.png
             :width: 500 px